maxnd/mxMarkEdit/README.md

 The `Edit - Insert link to file` menu item allows to select one or more files and to insert their path and name in the text within the Markdown markers and preceded by the `file://` heading.
 All the possible spaces are converted with `%20`, so that the file name may be properly recognised as a link.
 It’s not possible to insert relative links due to macOS restrictions.

-The `Edit - Show duplicate words` menu item shows in red all the words of each sentence that are present twice in the same sentence or in the previous one, to alert the user to use possibly a synonym.
-Moving the cursor or clicking somewhere in the text remove the red color.
+The `Edit - Show current title or toto` menu item shows at the top of the left list the title or todo item the cursor is under to.

 The `Edit - Show todo form` menu item opens a form with the list of all the todo items.
 Pressing `Return` or double clicking on one of them selects the corresponding item in the document.
 Click on the headers of the columns of the form sorts the data, initially sorted by deadline.
 The date of the expired items is shown in red.
 The check box at the bottom allows to hide the todo items already done.
 The button `Toggle state` changes the state of the selected todo item from to be done to done, and vice versa.
 The button `Copy` copies into the clipboard the content of the form; the values are separated by tab, so that they may be pasted in the grid or in a spreadsheet.
 See below for the shortcuts active on this form.

+The `Edit - Show duplicate words` menu item shows in red all the words of each sentence that are present twice in the same sentence or in the previous one, to alert the user to use possibly a synonym.
+Moving the cursor or clicking somewhere in the text remove the red color.

 The `Show words recurrence form` menu item opens a form with the list of all the words used in the current document, excluded the possible YAML headings (`title:`, `author:` etc.), and their recurrence, that is how many times they appear in the document.
 By default, the list is sorted by recurrence, but it’s possible to click on the radio item `Sort by words`, at the right bottom, to sort the list by name.
 Below the grid there is a field in which it’s possible to type the words that should not be considered, like articles, separated by commas.
 These words are automatically sorted.
 Below this field, there are some buttons to include the word selected in the grid within the words to skip, to update the results after having changed the words to skip, to copy in the clipboard the content of the grid and to close the form.

-The `Edit - Show current title or toto` menu item shows at the top of the left list the title or todo item the cursor is under to.

 The `Edit - Disable formatting` menu item prevents the formatting of the text, except the normal font name, color and size and the line spacing, greatly improving the performance of the app with very large documents.
 In the options, it's possible to set the number of characters of a document beyond which it's loaded without formatting, just activating automatically this functionality.

-The `Convert with Pandoc` menu item converts the current document and its possible tables into another format specified in the options of the software.
+The `Tools - Convert with Pandoc` menu item converts the current document and its possible tables into another format specified in the options of the software.
 The converted file is created in the same folder of the current document.

-The `Open another window` menu item opens another instance of the software if the app is located in the `Applications` directory.
+The `Tools - Open another window` menu item opens another instance of the software if the app is located in the `Applications` directory.

-The `Transparency` menu item activate or deactivate two levels of transparency of the interface of the software, giving the impression to watch or type on a dark glass.
+The `Tools - Transparency` menu item activate or deactivate two levels of transparency of the interface of the software, giving the impression to watch or type on a dark glass.
 This functionality is just for aesthetic reasons.

 The `Tools - Options` menu item opens the options of the app, where are specified